-Beyond the potential impacts listed with respect to the Inyo-Mono plan objectives in Table 12-1, one may consider potential impacts associated with eventual project implementation.
+One may consider potential impacts associated with eventual project implementation.
 Adverse impacts can occur both during the construction period as well as over the long-term operation of a project.
 Some impacts are potentially cumulative, where two or more activities combine to produce adverse effects that exceed some threshold or level of significance.
 Specific impacts of individual projects (and their potential for cumulative effects) will be evaluated with respect to CEQA and/or NEPA prior to project implementation.
 Appropriate mitigation would be determined as part of the environmental review.
 Some possible impacts related to the usual CEQA categories are briefly described below: